 Ecology: Promotion of Sustainable Action

 One of our greatest corporate goals is promoting sustainability in textile industry.
 We provide support to our customers through the development of modern, sustainable products and ecological procedures.
-By practicing these principles and following various ecological and social standards, we do our best we conserve valuable resources.
+By practicing these principles and following various ecological and social standards, we do our best to conserve valuable resources.

 Environmental Protection and Conservation of Resources

-At our all of our business locations, we attach importance to conserve water, energy and raw materials.
+At all of our business locations, we attach importance to conserve water, energy and raw materials.
 We consider this one of our greatest responsibilities.
 As a manufacturer of auxiliaries for the textile finishing industry, we have influence on which substances are used by our customers and which chemicals get released into wastewater and into the atmosphere.
 We are aware of our obligations to our environment and make large efforts to produce safe and eco-friendly products, and to develop procedures which do not pose risk to health or the ecosystem.
 When choosing our suppliers, we make sure that they also follow the same ecological and social standards which we consider to be of upmost importance.

 Sustainability in the chemical industry, and for that matter in our company, is controlled and promoted through laws and regulations, such as REACH.
 We also participate voluntarily in different initiatives, such as the initiative Responsible Care® of the chemical industry.